inex/IXP-Manager/resources/views/api/v4/router/collector/bird3/README_BIRD3.md

 Templates here are an initial effort at BIRD 3 collector router.

 **2025-09-01 - rob@lonap.net.
-It is working not yet fully tested at LONAP.
+It is working but not yet production tested at LONAP.
 Further updates may be needed.**

 ## Skinning